 Instructions for Qualified Service Technician: To install the tubes, check that the power cord is not plugged in, then remove the metal back panel with a screwdriver and notice the tube sockets.
-Looking from the back, install the Power tubes (EL84s) in the left sockets.
-In each case, align the pins correctly with the socket.
-The I2AX7 and I2AT7 preamp tubes can then be placed in the 9-pin sockets to the right of the power tubes.
+Looking from the back, install the Power tubes (6V6s) in the left sockets.
+In each case, align the center pin guide correctly with the socket, making sure that the pin guide key fits with the corresponding slot in the socket.
+The I2AX7 and I2AT7 preamp tubes can then be placed in the smaller 9-pin sockets to the right of the power tubes.
 Please refer to the tube chart inside the amplifier for proper pre-amp tube locations.
 Be aware of the pin alignment with these, as there is only one way they can fit.
 We utilize tube sockets that allow relative ease of tube installation, but never force tubes into the sockets if there becomes a problem.
-Also, never torque the tubes; only gently rock them from side to side during insertion or removal.
-After tube installation, place the cylindrical spring tension preamp tube covers over the preamp tubes and the spring retainers over the power tubes.
+Also, never torque the tubes, only gently rock them from side to side during insertion or removal.
+After preamp tube installation, place the cylindrical spring tension preamp tube covers over the tubes.